s-any-ok/Li1nMarketBot/README.md

 - Add items to cart
 - Find the shops closest to the user

->The work uses artificially created database of stores
+> The work uses artificially created database of stores
+> Use a command `/atb` to see products with real discounts in АТБ

 ## Tech framework used